RenataDzotova/WeatherForecast/README.md

 Weather Forecast App

-■ Description
 The purpose of the app is to forecast the weather in any location of the world hourly.
 This weather forecast app is created based on OpenWeatherMap API.

-■ Link to API using
+■ Link to the API
 https://openweathermap.org